yangfangs/physpetools/docs/docs/faq.md

   * 16srandata: Stroe  a file name is 16srandata.fata, contain the 16s RNA data retrieve by SILVA database.
-  * 16sran_alignment: Store the *.fasta format is multiple sequence alignment data and the *.fasta-gb1, *fasta-gb1.html are select conserved blocks data (use Gblocks software), the *.phy format file is convert to convert from gblok data by physpe to reconstruct phylogenetic tree.
+  * 16sran_alignment: Store the *.fasta format is multiple sequence alignment data and the *.fasta-gb1, *fasta-gb1.html are select conserved blocks data (use Gblocks software), the *.phy format file is convert to convert from gblok data by PhySpeTree to reconstruct phylogenetic tree.

 Users can check the quality of every aspect of data by these temp files.

-## Physpe reconstruct phylogenetic tree database
+## PhySpeTree reconstruct phylogenetic tree database

-### 1.what's the highly conserved proteins are physpe use reconstruct phylogenetic tree?
+### 1.what's the highly conserved proteins are PhySpeTree use reconstruct phylogenetic tree?

-Physpe use 31 highly conserved proteins to reconstruct phylogenetic tree.
+PhySpeTree use 31 highly conserved proteins to reconstruct phylogenetic tree.
 This highly conserved proteins exclusion Horizontal Gene Transfers (HGTs) already.

 **cite:**